DanWahlin/Observable-Store/README.md

 - Added `getStateProperty<T>(propName: string)` to retrieve a specific property from the store versus retrieving the entire store as `getState()` does.

+##### 2.2.9 - May 5, 2020

+Added support for cloning Map and Set objects in the interal cloner service used by Observable Store.
+Thanks to <a href="https://github.com/chrisjandrade" target="_blank">Chris Andrade</a> for the initial contribution.

 ### Building the Project

 See the `README.md` file in the `modules` folder.